-The condition and procedure codes (and clinical classification codes) linked to each outpatient visit are sequenced in the order in which the conditions were reported by the household respondent, which was in order of input into the database and not in order of importance or severity.
-Data users/analysts who use the MEPS 2007 Medical Conditions file in conjunction with this outpatient visit file should note that the order of conditions on this file is not identical to that on the Medical Conditions file.
+The clinical classification codes, linked to each outpatient visit are sequenced in the order in which the conditions were reported by the household respondent, which was in order of input into the database and not in order of importance or severity.
+Data users/analysts who use the MEPS 2015 Medical Conditions file in conjunction with this outpatient visit file should note that the order of conditions on this file is not identical to that on the Medical Conditions file.

-Analysts should use the clinical classification codes listed in the Conditions PUF document (HC-112) and the Appendix to the Event Files (HC-110I) document when analyzing MEPS conditions data.
-Although there is a list of clinical classification codes and labels on the Healthcare Cost and

-Utilization Project (HCUP) Web site, if updates to these codes and/or labels are made on the HCUP Web site after the release of the 2007 MEPS PUFs, these updates will not be reflected in the 2007 MEPS data.
+Analysts should use the clinical classification codes listed in the Conditions PUF (HC-180) document and the Appendix to the Event Files (HC-178I) document when analyzing MEPS conditions data.
+Although there is a list of clinical classification codes and labels on the Healthcare Cost and Utilization Project (HCUP) Web site, if updates to these codes and/or labels are made on the HCUP Web site after the release of the 2015 MEPS PUFs, these updates will not be reflected in the 2015 MEPS data.

-2.5.5 Flat Fee Variables (FFEEIDX, FFOPTYPE, FFBEF07, FFTOT08)
+2.5.5 Flat Fee Variables (FFEEIDX, FFOPTYPE, FFBEF15, FFTOT16)